newmatik/NPrint/README.md

 CUPS can announce its presence on the network via mDNS (multicast DNS) and DNS-SD (DNS Service Discovery) protocol, which is also known as Bonjour.
-In order to do that, you need to install and run avahi-daemon, which is a service similiar to the Apple Bonjour service that allows computers to automatically discover shared devices and services on the local network.
+In order to do that, you need to install and run avahi-daemon, which is a service similar to the Apple Bonjour service that allows computers to automatically discover shared devices and services on the local network.

 ```